OrenZe/HTTPSubEnum/README.md

 First  - The script will scan all the IPs in the given subnet for open HTTP ports and show the Title for each one of them <br>
 Second - Enter IP and PORT from the output. <br>
-Third  - Open firefox to the given address and port. <br>
+Third  - The script will open firefox to the given address and port. <br>
 Fourth - Start deeper scan (nmap, Nikto, gobuster) <br>

-Note: This script is still in progress, will update all the time with more spesific HTTP attacks
+Note: This script is still in progress, will update all the time with more specific HTTP attacks

 ## Getting Started

-'''./HTTPSubEnum.sh'''
+<code>./HTTPSubEnum.sh</code>

 ### Prerequisites